Gail Carpenter: Education and career

-Carpenter attended the International School of Geneva (1961-1966) then went to the University of Colorado in Boulder earning a B.A. in 1970 (summa cum laude, mathematics).
-She then earned a Ph.D. in mathematics at the University of Wisconsin–Madison.
-Carpenter then taught at MIT and Northeastern University before moving to Boston University.
+Carpenter attended the International School of Geneva then went to the University of Colorado.
+She completed her Ph.D. in mathematics in 1975 at the University of Wisconsin–Madison, with the dissertation Traveling Wave Solutions of Nerve Impulse Equations supervised by Charles C. Conley.

+Carpenter was a faculty member at the Massachusetts Institute of Technology and at Northeastern University before joining Boston University.